ResComp/scavenger/README.md

 a link to it in the vagrant home directory named `scavenger` (`ln -s /vagrant
 $HOME/scavenger`) and work locally (on the host machine) and only drop into vagrant to test changes.

+# FAQ

+**Q:** My Task seems to work properly but I'm getting a `Task Aborted` message.
+What's going on?

+**A:** A Task must exit cleanly (an exit code of `0`).
+Especially in the `cleanup`, you should be performing checks before every operation.
+For example: before removing a file, check that the file exists.
+If this is Bash, then you should have `set -e` in your Task, which makes it so that *any* failure will cause an immediate exit with a non-zero exit code.